onewelcome/identity-cloud-documentation/docs/products/access/release-notes/index.md

 In the release notes we mention new features and bug fixes.
 If anything is unclear, feel free to contact [Onegini Support](https://support.onegini.com).

+## Release date: 2022-07-06

+### Improvement
+* Removed support for the deprecated algorithms `RSA1_5` and `RSA_OAEP`.
+* The generated `Server Public Key` is now visible as text on the mobile app's configuration page.

+### Improvement
+* Fixed an issue that caused exceptions when making calls to our caching database.

+## Release date: 2022-06-29

+### Features
+* It is now possible to add an [extra param `hook_context_custom_param.*`](../api-reference/description-oauth-endpoint.md) to the authorization endpoint.
+This param is then available in the [Onegini Customize Access Token Web Hook](../topics/integration-extension/hooks/customize-access-token/customize-access-token-hook.md) as context.

 ## Release date: 2022-06-09

 ### Features